U.S. Scholar Program

 Scholars wishing to pursue a multi-country Fulbright award may want to apply specifically for the Fulbright Global Scholar Award.

 Fulbright Korea recognizes that receiving a Fulbright award is an opportunity not only for a scholar, but also for their family.
 Dependent support is typically included in Scholar awards, with the amount of support varying according to award length and the number of accompanying dependents.
-For more information about dependent support, please visit cies.org
+For more information about dependent support, please visit fulbrightscholars.org